IBM/z_ansible_collections_samples/z_appliance_control_center/appliance_deploy_default_mfa_ansible/README.md

 Use the last saved mfa_secret of owner to generate this OTP through your authenticator app.
 When the command prompt requests an OTP, enter the OTP generated using the saved mfa_secret.

+### Activation Mode Selection

+The playbook now supports two activation modes:

+1. **INSTALL/ACTIVATE (Regular Mode)**:
+   - Install a new image or activate with new configuration
+   - Requires: image_id, cores, memory, processor settings, hostname, username, password
+   - Uses: `/cluster/activate` endpoint

+2. **FAST ACTIVATE (Quick Reactivation)**:
+   - Reactivate previously deactivated appliances
+   - Uses preserved configuration from last activation
+   - Requires: Only LPAR names and image_match_check boolean value (default = True)
+   - Uses: `/cluster/inactive-appliance/fast-activate` endpoint
+   - **Note**: For fast activate mode, only `ACC_OWNER_PASSWORD` is required. `APP_USERNAME` and `APP_PASSWORD` are not needed as the preserved configuration is used.

+When you run the playbook, you will be prompted to select the activation mode (1 or 2).

+### Installation Steps

 - In case the admin has only assigned a single LPAR using the `02a_assign_1_lpar.yaml` playbook, then remove the second LPAR's details in task `01 - As owner, install and activate the image` of `04_install_flow.yaml`.